The Internet with Privacy Policies: Measuring The Web Upon Consent: Impact on Tracking

-To complete the analysis, we run additional measurement campaigns using crawling servers in the Amazon AWS data centers located in the US (Ohio and California), Japan and Brazil.
-We target the same websites as before.
-We aim to check if websites behave differently based on the location of the visitors.
-Figure~\ref{fig:ca_us} summarize our findings.
-First, we notice how \TOOL accepted privacy policies on around $10\%$ fewer websites when run from outside Europe, as reported on top $x$-labels.
-Investigating further, we find $\approx 1\,150 - 1\,200$ websites for which \TOOL can accept the Privacy Banner when visited from Europe, but it fails when visited from not-EU countries.
-Checking the screenshot taken by \TOOL during the visit on a random subset of these websites, we confirm that no Privacy Banner is present.
-Thus, we conclude that some websites are starting to customize their Privacy Banners based on visitors' properties, such as their location.
+We now consider additional measurement campaigns using crawling servers in the Amazon AWS data centers located in the US (Ohio and California), Japan and Brazil.
+Figure~\ref{fig:ca_us} summarizes our findings.
+First, notice how \TOOL accepted privacy policies on around $10\%$ fewer websites (about $1\,150-1\,200$) when run from outside Europe, as reported on top $x$-labels.
+Checking the screenshot taken by \TOOL during the visit on a random subset of these websites, we confirm that no Consent Banner is displayed.
+We can conclude that some websites customize the Consent Banners based on visitors' properties, such as their location.
+If the visit comes from not EU country, no Consent Banner is shown.

-This impacts the percentage of websites that embed Trackers on the \BEFORE.
-It grows from $49.7\%$ to $54-60\%$ when visiting from outside Europe.
-On the \AFTER, these differences smooth out, revealing how \TOOL helps obtain user-centric measurements regardless of the presence or absence of Privacy Banners on websites.
-As a final note, we do not observe any significant difference visiting the websites from Ohio or California, despite the CCPA.\footnote{This figure may require further investigation since we are measuring from Amazon AWS servers whose location may not be correctly handled by the CMPs.}
+This different behaviour of websites affects also the statistics of the fraction of websites that embed trackers in the \BEFORE and \AFTER visits.
+Visiting from outside Europe leads to an increase of Tracking on the \BEFORE in all cases, while, on the \AFTER, changes are limited.

+\textbf{Take away:} \textit{The crawling location location has some impact on the results.
+This is mostly due to websites that show or not show the Consent Banner based on the user's location, thus not enabling or enabling tracking on the \BEFORE.}